weimeilin79/rpg-rag/instructions/module-one/02-genai_lambda.md

 This configuration will enable your Lambda function to receive messages from the specified Kafka topic in Redpanda Serverless, with a batch size of 1 record at a time, using SASL/SCRAM authentication and retrieving messages starting from the specified position.

 ### Test the result
 Use the Redpanda Serverless console to post a text message in the "npc1-request" topic.
-Enter the value "how's your day" as the message content.
+Enter the value "Have you seen monster before?" as the message content.

 ![Redpanda hero question](images/rp-test-question-hero.png)